Annah12/Nexora/README.md

 If Nexora were a production product rather than a hackathon submission, the immediate next steps would be:

-1. **PostgreSQL** — one line change in `prisma/schema.prisma` and `DATABASE_URL`
+1. **PostgreSQL**: one line change in `prisma/schema.prisma` and `DATABASE_URL`
-2. **Webhook replay** — re-process any `WebhookEvent` that failed without contacting Nomba
+2. **Webhook replay**: re-process any `WebhookEvent` that failed without contacting Nomba
-3. **Nightly reconciliation job** — automated diff of Nomba's `/v1/transactions` feed against the local ledger, keyed on `sessionId` for requery
+3. **Nightly reconciliation job**: automated diff of Nomba's `/v1/transactions` feed against the local ledger, keyed on `sessionId` for requery
-4. **SMS/email alerts** — notify the merchant when an exception is raised; notify the customer when their invoice is paid
+4. **SMS/email alerts**: notify the merchant when an exception is raised; notify the customer when their invoice is paid
-5. **Sub-account architecture** — each customer's virtual account provisioned under a Nomba sub-account so balances are isolated at the infrastructure level
+5. **Sub-account architecture**: each customer's virtual account provisioned under a Nomba sub-account so balances are isolated at the infrastructure level
-6. **Multi-merchant support** — the data model already separates everything by `merchantId`; the API layer needs tenant scoping added
+6. **Multi-merchant support**: the data model already separates everything by `merchantId`; the API layer needs tenant scoping added
-7. **Role-based access control** — separate permissions for viewing statements, approving transfers, and managing customers
+7. **Role-based access control**: separate permissions for viewing statements, approving transfers, and managing customers
-8. **Export to CSV and PDF** — statements and exception reports in formats accountants actually use
+8. **Export to CSV and PDF**: statements and exception reports in formats accountants actually use
-9. **Direct debit mandates** — for merchants with subscription or recurring collection models
+9. **Direct debit mandates**: for merchants with subscription or recurring collection models

 ---